HomeGuidesAPI Reference

 Introduction

-In 2019, Aruba became an official Ansible partner, and currently supports Ansible for Central, among other Aruba products.
+In 2019, HPE Aruba Networking became an official Ansible partner, and currently supports Ansible for Central, among other HPE Aruba Networking products.

 If you aren't already familiar with Ansible, please read through the pages linked here: